 The Big Day

-If there is a religious ceremony being held at a place of worship*, followed by a reception, I will be waiting to greet you at the reception venue, arriving at least an hour before.
-In that time, not only do I use this time to prepare my attire, but I familiarise myself with your venue and check with all the relevant and important people that they have the same schedule as I do.
+If there is a religious ceremony being held at a place of worship*, followed by a reception, he will be waiting to greet you at the reception venue, arriving at least an hour before.
+In that time, not only do he uses this time to prepare his attire, but to familiarise himself with the venue and check with all the relevant and important people that they have the same schedule as he does.

-I will then be on hand to help with the following:
+He is then on hand to help with the following:

-- Meeting and greeting your family and guests, guiding them and being on hand to assist in any way I can with directions and any questions they may have
+- Meeting and greeting your family and guests, guiding them and being on hand to assist in any way he can with directions and any questions they may have

 - Working with your catering staff to ensure drinks are ready for all who require them